PourroyJean/HPC_Playground/Binding_experimentations/experimentation.md

 This dual-mode experiment reveals important characteristics of memory access on the AMD EPYC 7A53 platform:

-1. **Cache effects** dominate at small allocation sizes (<32MB) in both modes
+1. **Cache hierarchy effects** are clearly visible, with performance thresholds at 16MB, 32MB, and 64MB corresponding to L3 cache boundaries
-2. **DRAM access patterns** become evident at medium and large sizes
+2. **DRAM access patterns** become evident at medium and large sizes once L3 cache capacity is exceeded
 3. **Memory controller contention** creates significant latency variations in concurrent mode, particularly for even-numbered cores
 4. **Memory latency stability** is achieved in serial mode across all cores and NUMA domains
-5. **Internal NUMA topology** has a greater impact on memory performance than previously expected
+5. **CCD topology within NUMA domains** has a significant impact on memory performance, creating asymmetric behavior under load

 Most importantly, these results highlight that NUMA optimization requires consideration not just of node binding but also of how cores within a NUMA domain access memory controllers.
-The even/odd latency pattern observed in concurrent mode suggests an asymmetric memory controller design that creates "fast" and "slow" paths under heavy load.
+The even/odd latency pattern observed in concurrent mode suggests an asymmetric memory controller design that creates "fast" and "slow" paths under heavy load, likely related to the multi-chiplet design where each NUMA domain contains two separate CCDs.

-These findings provide valuable guidance for high-performance computing applications, suggesting that memory-intensive workloads should consider both NUMA binding and core selection for optimal performance.
+These findings provide valuable guidance for high-performance computing applications, suggesting that memory-intensive workloads should consider both NUMA binding and core selection for optimal performance, as well as working within cache size boundaries when possible.